Frechmatz/cl-websocket/README.md

 # cl-websocket

-An experimental WebSocket-Server implemented in Common Lisp.
+A WebSocket-Server implemented in Common Lisp.

 The server passes all tests of version v0.7.5/v0.10.9 of the [autobahn testsuite](https://github.com/crossbario/autobahn-testsuite) except